abenhamdine/perfLogger/README.md

 perf-logger helps you to measure execution time of a piece of code (eg a function), by calling perf.start() and perf.end().

-Of course, you could also do it easyly with the native nodejs function process.hrtime(), but perf-logger adds some usefull features, and gives you a nice summary of all the execution times, with statistics.
+Of course, you could also do it easily with the native nodejs function process.hrtime(), but perf-logger adds some usefull features, and gives you a nice summary of all the execution times, with statistics.

 # Requirements